aaronmaynard/Create2/README.md

 Launch [Raspberry Pi Imager](https://www.raspberrypi.com/software/) v1.6.2 or greater.

-Set **Operating System** to **Ubuntu Server 20.04.5 LTS (64-bit)**.
-If this version is no longer available, you can download the image directly from Ubuntu's archives and select "Use custom".
+Set **Operating System** to **Ubuntu Server 18.04.6 LTS (64-bit)**.
+If this version is no longer available, you can download the image directly from Ubuntu's [archives](https://releases.ubuntu.com/18.04/) and select "Use custom".

 Set **Storage** to the device hosting your SD card (+ gb, 32 gb recommended).

+There are two methods of enabling SSH and establishing a WiFi connection on the device.

+### Method 1 - Raspberry Pi Imager

+Open the Advanced Options section in the installer by clicking on the COG button.

+Enable the following options:

+* Set Hostname: [robotname].local
+* Enable SSH (Use password authentication unless you know what your doing)
+* Set username and password
+* Configure wireless LAN
+* Set locale settings

+You may leave Persistent Settings as default.

+### Method 2 - Manual

 Write to the storage device - A warning will appear declaring all existing data on the storage device will be erased.

-## Set wireless connection via boot partition
+### Set wireless connection via boot partition

 Enter the `/Volumes/boot` directory - this will be the root directory on windows.